Piston Peak Cars Area Coming to Magic Kingdom - What We Know

 So, is this positioning for the end of Tomorrowland Speedway?
 My 100% speculation is that it could be.
 Tomorrowland Speedway is an absolute blight on the design of Tomorrowland, occupying valuable real estate that connects TRON to the rest of the park.
 In the long run, maybe moving go karting to Frontierland won’t be such a bad thing.

-Remember, Cars land is only one of the two major projects in the works at Magic Kingdom.
+On that note, I’ll close by reminding you that Cars land is only one of the two major projects in the works at Magic Kingdom.
 The new Villains-themed land—yes, a full land this time—should follow in relatively short order.
 While we’re still a ways away from this new, even-more-majestical Magic Kingdom, there’s obviously a ton to be excited about.

 All Your Other Disney World Planning Questions Answered

 Don't be overwhelmed by Disney World planning!
 Take a second to check out our most important content and you'll not only be an expert, but you'll save big $$$ along the way.
+Just starting out?
+Check out our Walt Disney World planning guide!

 When it comes time to book we’ll help you find discount Disney World tickets.
 Decide whether you need a dining plan in our Complete Guide to Disney World Dining Plans!
 And don't forget to book those Disney World Advance Dining Reservations!

-Don't forget to master your Disney World Lightning Lane Guide and Strategy a few months in advance.
-We'll keep you out of long lines so you can maximize the magical time in the parks!
-We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, Epcot Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.
+Be sure to master your Disney World Lightning Lane Guide and Strategy a few weeks in advance.
+Good strategy will keep you out of long lines so you can maximize the magical time in the parks!
+We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, EPCOT Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.

-Know what to ride with our guides to: Magic Kingdom rides, Hollywood Studios rides, Epcot rides, and Animal Kingdom rides!
-Plus learn about the water parks with our guide to Blizzard Beach and our guide to Typhoon Lagoon!
-And for some some fun prep, check out our Ranking of Every Ride at Walt Disney World.
+Know what to ride with our guides: Magic Kingdom rides, Hollywood Studios rides, EPCOT rides, and Animal Kingdom rides!
+Plus learn about the water parks with our Guide to Blizzard Beach and our Guide to Typhoon Lagoon!
+And for some fun prep, check out our Ranking of Every Ride at Walt Disney World.

 Finally, before you head out, be sure to check out our to-the-point packing list, 10 essentials you forget to pack for every Disney trip.
-And if you're interested in saving, there's no better list than our 53 Ways to Save on your Disney trip from start to finish.